luc-github/ESP3D/README.md

 * Custom version (not this repository) is used on azteeg mini wifi : http://www.panucatt.com/azteeg_X5_mini_reprap_3d_printer_controller_p/ax5mini.htm
 and Wifi boards for 3D printers : https://www.panucatt.com/ProductDetails.asp?ProductCode=WB8266,
-<h2>:warning: Do not use this repository for these boards, you will lose several features.</h2>
+<h2>:warning: Do not use this repository for boards using custom firmware, you will lose several features.</h2>

 * More to come...